AnyLog-co/documentation/06- Networking & Security/07- Security/01- Built-in Authentication/01- Authentication.md

 2) The Private Key of the server: server-[org]-csr.csr  (using the example files: server-acme-inc-private-key.key)
 3) The Signed CR of the server: server-[org]-public-key.crt  (using the example files: server-acme-inc-public-key.crt)

-An example Postman configuration is available at <a href="../../../05-%20Northbound%20Connectors/02-%20Postman%20Integration.md#sending-queries-and-commands-to-the-anylog-network-with-postman" target="_blank">Using Postman</a>.
+An example Postman configuration is available at [Using Postman](../../../05-%20Northbound%20Connectors/02-%20Postman%20Integration.md#sending-queries-and-commands-to-the-anylog-network-with-postman).

 ## Examples using HTTPS